 But what about high refresh rates?
 That's something you'll only find on the more expensive end of the market, though it's a feature that will surely descend to more modestly-priced phones over time.
 Panels rated at 90Hz and above offer smoother scrolling and overall graphics than conventional screens, making you feel as if every swipe, tap and action is eliciting a response with no delay.
 If you're an especially serious competitive gamer, higher refresh rates will ensure you won't miss any of the action.

 Of course, the more a device is geared toward gaming with the appropriate features, the more phone makers ignore other considerations.
 While battery life is central to gaming (because games consume a lot of power), you'll have a tougher time finding gaming phones with great camera hardware and software, or perhaps conveniences like wireless charging and water resistance.
-If those things are important to you, you may want to focus your search on the more powerful handsets on this list that aren't strictly intended for gaming but can still very much hold their own, like the Galaxy Note 20 Ultra and iPhone 12 Pro Max.
+If those things are important to you, you may want to focus your search on the more powerful handsets on this list that aren't strictly intended for gaming but can still very much hold their own, like the OnePlus 10 Pro, Galaxy S22 Plus and iPhone 13 Pro Max.

 How we test gaming phones